 "Most girls in Bangladesh experience chronic back pain from their early 20s as a result of not wearing the right fitted bras.
-Heavy-chested women can suffer from constant chronic headaches or nstant chronic headaches or constant chronic migraines if they are not properly supported by their posture, breast pain.

-daily dilemma of matching their bras with their outfits.
-Hence, the seamless bra looks invisible under your clothes and we have tailored them in nude colours which work for our bodies," she says.
+Heavy-chested women can suffer from constant chronic headaches or constant chronic migraines if they are not properly supported by their looks invisible under your clothes and we have tailored them in nude colours which work for our bodies," she says.
+"Among other irritation, and breast tissue damage which may, in some cases, even lead consultations, and proven facts," she issues are based on data, doctor elaborates.